bozsahin/thebench/examples/README.md

 This folder contains various grammars and TheBench commands to process them.

+This is always work in progress.
+Look for updates occasionally.

 Naming convention for the files:

 <code>.txt</code> The grammar text file